Mesozoic marine revolution

-The Mesozoic marine revolution refers to the increase in shell-crushing (durophagous) and boring predation in benthic organisms throughout the Mesozoic era (251 Mya to 66 Mya).
+The Mesozoic marine revolution (MMR) refers to the increase in shell-crushing (durophagous) and boring predation in benthic organisms throughout the Mesozoic era (251 Mya to 66 Mya), along with bulldozing and sediment remodelling in marine habitats.
 The term was first coined by Geerat J. Vermeij, who based his work on that of Steven M. Stanley.
-While the MMR was initially restricted to the Cretaceous (145 Mya to 66 Mya), more recent studies have suggested that the beginning of this ecological arms race extends as far back as the Triassic, with the MMR now being considered to have started in the Anisian or the Aalenian.
+While the MMR was initially restricted to the Cretaceous (145 Mya to 66 Mya), more recent studies have suggested that the beginning of this ecological/evolutionary arms race extends as far back as the Triassic, with the MMR now being considered to have started in the Anisian or the Aalenian.
 It is an important transition between the Palaeozoic evolutionary fauna and the Modern evolutionary fauna that occurred throughout the Mesozoic.

-The Mesozoic marine revolution was not the first bout of increased predation pressure; that occurred around the end of the Ordovician.
+The Mesozoic marine revolution was not the first bout of increased predatory pressure; that occurred around the end of the Ordovician.
 There is some evidence of adaptation to durophagy during the Palaeozoic, particularly in crinoids.

 Causes

-The Mesozoic marine revolution was driven by the evolution of shell-crushing behaviour among Mesozoic marine predators, the technique being perfected in the Late Cretaceous.
-This forced shelled marine invertebrates to develop defences against such predation or be wiped out.
+The Mesozoic marine revolution was driven by the evolution of shell-crushing behaviour among Mesozoic marine predators, particularly marine reptiles, with the technique being perfected in the Late Cretaceous.
+This forced shelled marine invertebrates to develop defences against such predation or face extinction.
 The consequences of this can be seen in many invertebrates today.
-Such predators are thought to include: Triassic placodonts, Triassic ichthyosaurs, Triassic Omphalosaurus, Triassic plesiosaurs, Jurassic pliosaurs, Late Cretaceous mosasaurs and Cretaceous ptychodontoid sharks.
+Such predators are thought to include: Triassic placodonts, Triassic ichthyosaurs, Triassic omphalosaurids, Triassic plesiosaurs, Jurassic pliosaurs, Late Cretaceous mosasaurs and Cretaceous ptychodontoid sharks.
+Many gastropods also evolved to feed on prey with shells.
+However, because most durophagous predators were generalists, their effect on anti-predator shell architecture has been viewed by some as diffuse and not as extensive as other authors have suggested.

 It is thought that the break-up of Pangaea and the formation of new oceans throughout the Mesozoic brought together previously isolated marine communities, forcing them to compete and adapt.
-The increased shelf space caused by sea-level rise and a hyper-greenhouse climate provided more iterations and chances to evolve, resulting in increasing diversity.
+The increased shelf space caused by sea-level rise and a hyper-greenhouse climate provided more iterations and chances to evolve, resulting in increasing biodiversity.

+The explosion of angiosperms in the Cretaceous also enhanced the hydrological cycling, speeding up rates of weathering and nutrient flow into the oceans, which has been cited as a possible driver of the MMR.

 Another proposal is the evolution of hermit crabs.
 These exploit the shells of dead gastropods, effectively doubling the life-span of the shell.
 This allows durophagous predators nearly twice the prey, making it a viable niche to exploit.